Honoring Resilience: Learning from the Holocaust, Dakota Exile, and Minnesota Tribal Nations

 Location: Plymouth, Minnesota

-Participants gain confidence to teach about the Holocaust, Minnesota’s Tribal Nations, and human rights.
-Learning includes speakers, field trips (Indigenous sites and Mount Zion Temple), primary sources, reflective writing, and discussion.
-We examine the Holocaust, Dakota Exile, and Indian Boarding Schools focusing on the resilience of Jewish and Indigenous Minnesotans.
+Participants will deepen their knowledge and confidence in how to teach about the Holocaust, Minnesota’s Tribal Nations, and human rights through engaging speakers, meaningful field trips, primary sources, and reflective dialogue.
+The seminar explores the Holocaust, the Dakota Exile, and Indian Boarding Schools, highlighting the resilience of Jewish and Indigenous peoples.

 In partnership with St. Cloud State University, Mount Zion Temple, and Jewish Community Relations Council.